guillaumeagile/code-review-UP/src/12_RefactoringGolf/hole1/README.md

-# Hole 6 to Hole 7
+# Hole 7 to Hole 8

-Change the code in hole 6 to be identical to the code on hole 7, both implenentation and tests can change.
+Change the code in hole 7 to be identical to the code on hole 8, both implenentation and tests can change.

 ## Refactorings

-- Tackle data class
+- Tackle domain language as result of new abstractions
-  - Move behaviour from classes to data class
+  - Rename constants, variables, arguments, methods to better express domain language

 ## Tips